tomasleote/multiFormatDataGenerator/README.md

 ## Specification
 JAVA generator that can generate a stream of unique keys with different requirements and formats.

-It should implement the Java interface `com.datprof.generators.controller.generators.MainGenerator`.
+It should implement the Java interface `com.controller.generators.MainGenerator`.

 ### [Current Examples and Descriptions]